DecoraterBot-devs/DecoraterBot/README.rst

 Configuration
 -------------

-I recommend using ``git clone --recursive <repo>`` on this bot's repository to get the submodules to this bot.
+I recommend using ``git clone --recursive <repo>`` on this bot’s repository to get the submodules to this bot.

 To run this bot you will need 2 things:

    A working Discord Bot Token.

+..

    Your Account ID

 Configuration is in ``\\resources\\ConfigData\\``.